 Rodriguez moved to Brazil, where he lived with an aunt.
 He began to study Brazilian jiujitsu and Mixed Martial Arts.

-Bobby Rodriquez, owner and training at Jet Sports Training, talks with young athletes during a summer strength and conditioning program lead by Jet Sports Training at Silverlake Park, on July 10, 2020.
+Bobby Rodriquez, owner and trainer at Jet Sports Training, talks with young athletes during a summer strength and conditioning program lead at Silverlake Park, on July 10, 2020.
+With COVID-19 shutting down indoor training opportunities that summer, Rodriguez took the show outside, working with local youths outdoors at community parks.

 Rodriguez often visited a nearby beach that had benches and pull-up bars.
 He began bringing his own cones and running drills.